Here's the quickest way I know to finance a short film.

 I didn't even ask - the idea was dumped in my lap.

-Note: He's always speaking to you.
+Note: God's always speaking to you.
 Carve out time every day (treat it like a business appointment) to listen.
 Nothing else - just listen.

 I'm getting better about this quiet time with the Almighty, and it's time you have to fight for, just like quality time with your spouse and your kids.